25+ Easy Fundraising Ideas to Rally Your Community

 These platforms also make it easy for supporters to see how much progress you’ve made, which can create a sense of urgency and encourage more people to give.
 Many Bike to the Beach riders use our platform to share their journey and collect donations for their New England ride or other events.

-Simplify Giving with Email and Mobile Pay
+Make Giving Easy with Email and Mobile Pay

 When it comes to collecting donations, convenience is everything.
 The fewer steps someone has to take, the more likely they are to complete their donation.
 A targeted email campaign with a clear, can’t-miss “Donate Now” button is a great way to make a direct ask.
 Make sure the button links to a simple, mobile-friendly donation page that loads quickly and is easy to fill out.